The Art of Going All In

 Energy begets energy.
 Going all in doesn't deplete you – it fills you up.
 It's the half-hearted efforts that exhaust us because they keep us trapped in that liminal state – not engaged enough to find flow, and not disengaged enough to rest.

-The art of going all in isn't so much defined by what you do, but by how completely you do it.
-And in bringing the full force of your attention, your creativity, your energy to the task at hand – whether that's writing code, making dinner, or having a conversation.
+The art of going all in is not defined by what you do, but by how completely you do it.
+And in bringing the full force of your attention, your creativity, your energy to the task at hand – whether that is in writing code, or making dinner, or having a conversation.

 Quality of attention beats quantity of effort.